 We already had some good experiences.
 In Bromsgrove we have a f67mmulti-agency public service buildings pendable and immediate efficiencies. and improved infrastructure including a new railway station.
-In Worces- ment of under-desk waste bins with ter City we are building a new library and history centre which, for the first time in the UK incorporates a university and public library giving great our starting point was to map those 1,300 properties.
+In Worces- ment of under-desk waste bins with ter City we are building a new library and history centre which, for the first on the cleaning contract at one site. time in the UK incorporates a university and public library giving great our starting point was to map those 1,300 properties.
 We did this by bringing the key players together, including local government, local agencies and the whole civil estate through OGC, to build a GIS solution.
-The database contains key property data, though we have avoided the tempthe most important piece of intelligence dicates properties such as crematoria where this is unlikely, amber a possibility and green an opportunity.
+The database contains key property data, though we have avoided the tempthe most important piece of intelligence assion about collaboration.
+Red indicates properties such as crematoria where this is unlikely, amber a possibility and green an opportunity.